Tests and procedures used to diagnose neuroblastoma include:

 Doctors are studying a newer form of radiation therapy that may help control high-risk neuroblastoma.
 The treatment uses a radioactive form of the chemical metaiodobenzylguanidine (MIBG).
 When injected in to the bloodstream, the MIBG travels to the neuroblastoma cells and releases the radiation.

-MIBG therapy is sometimes combined with chemotherapy or stem cell transplant.
+MIBG therapy is sometimes combined with chemotherapy or bone marrow transplant.
 After receiving an injection of the radioactive MIBG, your child will need to stay in a special hospital room until the radiation leaves his or her body in the urine.
 MIBG therapy usually takes a few days.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.